Wapsipinicon Peach Tomato ( 78 Days)

 Starting Indoors: 6 weeks before the last frost.
 Provide 75-80ºF soil temperatures.
 Sow 2-3 seeds per cell/pot, thin to the strongest seedling, or use the 20 Row seedling flat, transplanting into individual pots when seedlings get their 3rd set of leaves.
 Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer, diluted to ¼ of the suggested measurement.
 Transplant out after the last frost.
 Space 24-36" apart

 Sowing Outdoors: Only in areas with very long growing seasons.
 Sow after the last frost.

-Harvest- When fruit is red (or color of the variety planted) and firm.
+Harvest: When fruit is red (or the color of the variety planted) and firm.

-Tips- Plant in fertile soil, amended with compost, mulch and provide even moisture.
+Tips: The Wapsipinicon Peach Tomato should be planted in fertile soil, amended with compost, and mulch and provide even moisture.
 Plant deeper than they were growing in the containers as it makes a stronger roots system.
 Apply a light compost tea every few weeks.
 Do not apply excessive nitrogen, which can promote excessive foliage and poor fruit set.